shirat74/dvipdfm-x/README.md

 ToUnicode Mapping Files are similar to the Adobe glyph list file but they describe correspondence between CID numbers (instead of glyph names) and Unicode values.
-The content of those files are the same as CMap PostScript Resources.
+The content of those files are the same as CMap Resources.
 They are required for when using TrueType fonts (including OpenType fonts with TrueType outline) emulated as CID-keyed fonts.
 They should be installed in the same directory as ordinary CMap files.